GetTerminus/terminus-oss/DEVELOPMENT.md

 ### Schematics

-Schematics is used to provide installation help.
-With that consumer can add each individual package via:
+Schematics are created to provide installation help.
+With these schematics, consumers can add a package and all of it's dependencies via:

 ```bash
 ng add @terminus/ui-input